Race condition:

 There are 2 main patterns where race condition happens:

-1. Check then update
+1. Check then act

 2. Read modify write

-1. Check then update
+1. Check then act

 public class Account {